cambridgehackers/atomicc/LANGUAGE.md

 inheritance to define reusable interfaces, they are defined/exported explicitly by objects, allowing fine-grained specification of interface method visibility.

+References to an object can only be done through interface methods.
+State element declarations inside an object (member variables) are private.

 Example:
 >        __interface EchoRequest {
 >            void say(__int(32) v);